 REP Fitness Power Bar Highlights

-Since you do have a center knurling on this barbell, you won’t want to try and perform any power cleans as it will irritate the skin on your chest, and possibly tear up your hands.
+Since the loading sleeves don’t feature much spin, you won’t want to try and perform power cleans or any other Olympic lift that requires the bar to rotate in your hands.
 That being said, it is great for benching, squatting, deadlifts, and even barbell rows.
-The sleeves here are as smooth as James Bond, meaning you might want to pick yourself up a pair of weight collars to lock your plates into place if you don’t want them sliding off while lifting.
+The sleeves here are as smooth as James Bond — meaning you might want to pick yourself up a pair of weight collars to lock your plates into place if you don’t want them sliding off while lifting.

 Who Should Buy the REP Fitness Power Bar